o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/overview.md

 The roles offered for O3DE multiplayer hosts are:

 * **Client** (`NetEntityRole::Client`): The lowest privilege role for a component.
 The smallest possible subset of network properties are replicated to this role, and its behavior is strictly read-only.
 Use this role when working with entities that should contain only presentation logic and act as a proxy for invoking RPCs.
-Examples of entities which should use this role are AIs and entities under the control of another host.
+Examples of entities that should use this role are AIs and entities under the control of another host.

 * **Autonomous** (`NetEntityRole::Autonomous`): A role with the _illusion_ of write access.
 Autonomous roles are usually assigned to components directly under local user control.
 These roles receive a larger amount of network information than a Client role.
 Autonomous roles can also take advantage of predictive networking.

 * **Authority** (`NetEntityRole::Authority`): The role with ultimate authority.
-It has full write access and sees all network properties on the component.
+It has full read and write access to all network properties on the component.

 In addition to the previously described roles, O3DE has an additional role found only in multiserver instances: